douglaswelcome/sama-md-docs/_src/quality_and_info_policy.md

 * Ensuring that quality and information security objectives are established throughout the organization and are compatible with the strategic direction of the Company

-* Reviewingand effectively communicating this policy and its supporting objectives in the organization and to relevant interested parties, as appropriate
+* Reviewing and effectively communicating this policy and its supporting objectives in the organization and to relevant interested parties, as appropriate